-To take full advantage of the new physics opportunities the CLAS12 detector is being built to meet the demanding requirements for the study of the structure of nucleons and nuclei after the 12 GeV Upgrade.
-Recall Figure 3.
+To take full advantage of the new physics opportunities the CLAS12 detector is under construction to meet the requirements for the study of the structure of nucleons and nuclei after the 12 GeV Upgrade.
+Figure 3 shows a conceptual design of the new device.
+The height of the detector in the figure is about 10 meters.